bennorth/pyawssfn/implementation-notes.md

 Has a name, a collection of key/value pairs, and an optional 'next state name'.
 Names are assigned incrementally via a class attribute.
 The 'value' is accessible via `value_as_json_obj()`.

+## `StateMachineFragmentIR`

+A fragment of a state machine, representing some well-defined piece of the source program.
+For example, an `if` statement.
+Has a collection of states, knowledge of which state is the 'entry' state, and knowledge of which states, if any, are 'exit' states.